idchoppers/configs/README.md

 # configs

-Bunch of configs that I use for some programs that I regularly use.
+Bunch of configs for some programs that I regularly use.